Fukaya A_\infty structures associated to Lefschetz fibrations. II: Fixed point Floer cohomology

 Given time-dependent $H = (H_t)$ and $J = (J_t)$, one can build a Floer complex $\mathit{CF}^*(E,H)$ as before.
 Of course, one has to check that solutions of Floer's equation $u: \bR \times S^1 \rightarrow E$ remain inside a compact subset of $E \setminus \partial E$.
 To see that this is the case, note that on the subset where the $|p|$-coordinate of $u$ is large, $v = \pi(u)$ will itself be a solution of

-($\partial_q$ is the unit vector field in $q$-direction), hence its $p$-component is harmonic.
+($\partial_q$ stands for the unit vector field in $q$-direction), hence its $p$-component is harmonic.
 On the other hand, where $u$ is close to $\partial E$, one can consider its fibre component alone, and then apply the maximum principle in the same way as when constructing Floer cohomology inside $M$.
-The resulting groups $\mathit{HF}^*(E,\gamma_-,\gamma_+,\epsilon)$ depend only on the constants involved (and we can change those as long as no ``forbidden values'' are crossed, in parallel with Lemma \ref{th:no-wall}), and carry a BV operator.
+The resulting groups $\mathit{HF}^*(E,\gamma_-,\gamma_+,\epsilon)$ depend only on the constants involved (and we can change those, without affecting Floer cohomology, as long as no ``forbidden values'' are crossed, in parallel with Lemma \ref{th:no-wall}).
+They also carry a BV operator.

 \begin{lemma} Suppose that $\gamma_- \in (0,1)$ and $\gamma_+ \in (1,2)$.
 Then

 The BV operator is given by rotation on $S^1$, tensored with the identity map on $\mathit{HF}^*(\mu,\epsilon)$. \end{lemma}